-• We oppose changes in state funding or policies that increase the local share of costs for human services.
-We also oppose any shifting of Medicaid matching requirements from the State to localities.

-• The State should provide sufficient funding to allow Community Services Boards (CSBs) to meet the challenges of providing a community-based system of care.
-We believe children with mental health needs should be treated in the mental health system, where CSBs are the point of entry.

-• We support increased investment in the ID waiver program for adults and young people and Medicaid reimbursement for children's dental services.

-• We support sufficient state funding assistance for older residents, to include companion and in-home services, home-delivered meals and transportation.
+- We support full state funding for the local costs associated with Medicaid expansion, including local eligibility workers and case managers.
+We oppose changes in state funding or policies that increase the local share of costs for human services.
+We also oppose any shifting of Medicaid matching requirements from the State to localities. - The State should provide sufficient funding to allow Community Services Boards (CSBs) to meet the challenges of providing a community-based system of care.
+This includes restoration of FY19 funding reduced when health care was expanded through Medicaid.
+While these reductions may eventually be made up due to expansion, the timing of implementation leaves CSBs with six months to make up for a year's worth of reductions in the current fiscal year, and puts them at risk of service and staffing disruptions. - We support increased investment in the ID waiver program for adults and young people and Medicaid reimbursement for children's dental services. - We support sufficient state funding assistance for older residents, to include companion and inhome services, home-delivered meals and transportation.